-Alphabet, Inc. profile and corporate video
+Alphabet, Inc. history, company profile (overview) and history video

-The largest subsidiary of the Alphabet is Google but includes some other subsidiaries like Calico, DeepMind, GV, CapitalG, X, Google Fiber, Jigsaw, Makani, Sidewalk Labs, Verily, Waymo, Wing and Loon.
+The largest subsidiary of Alphabet is Google but includes some other subsidiaries like Calico, DeepMind, GV, CapitalG, X, Google Fiber, Jigsaw, Makani, Sidewalk Labs, Verily, Waymo, Wing and Loon.

-In the list of largest technology companies by revenue, list which includes companies whose primary business activities are associated with the technology industry, Alphabet is the world’s largest technology companies.
+In the list of largest technology companies by revenue, list which includes companies whose primary business activities are associated with the technology industry, Alphabet is one of the world’s largest technology companies.

 *Information from Forbes.com, Wikipedia.org, and from abc.xyz.
 (Alphabet’s website).